jersson/longest-github-contribution/README.md

   - start date 2020-03-19 with 1 contributions
   - end date 2020-04-03 with 2 contributions
   - 16 days in a row!
-  ...
 ```

 ## How to test the code

-We are using `pytest` so you can run that command
+We are using `pytest` so you can launch that command

 ```
  $ pytest